 Flower Seeds to Sow 10-12 Weeks Before the Last Frost

-I sow my sweet pea seeds indoors 10-12 weeks before the last frost and transplant them in the ground after any threat of frost.
+I sow my sweet pea seeds indoors 10-12 weeks before the last frost and transplant them into the ground after any threat of frost.
 Be sure to plant the seedlings next to a support, like a trellis, to support the vines as they will climb 6-8″.

 I’ve chosen 4 varieties this year.